 Early Acceptance/Preselect Option

-**Updated applicaiton requirements for the class of 2015 - 2016 will be posted on this website in early April 2014.
+**Updated application requirements for the class of 2015 - 2016 will be posted on this website in August.

 - Completion of (or verified intention to complete) all DPD coursework by May graduation following submission of the application in the fall and Didactic Program in Dietetics (DPD) verification (or intent to complete) statement issued through Winthrop University.
 Request a signed paper copy of the statement from the Winthrop DPD director, Mrs. Christine Goodner to include in your early acceptance application.

-- Completion of an application to the Winthrop University Graduate School for fall semester (should be submitted prior to the request for early admission) even if applicant has already completed an MS or PhD (may apply for the certiifcate program instead of as a full-time student).
+- Completion of an application to the Winthrop University Graduate School for fall semester (should be submitted by October 15 for early admission) even if applicant has already completed an MS or PhD (may apply for the WU Certificate Program instead of as a full-time student).

-- Printed copy of the completed dietetic internship application.
+- Printed copy of the completed WU Dietetic Internship Application.

-Following the faculty's decisions, the internship director will notify interns selected for early acceptance and provide additional instructions.
-Preselected interns should notify the Winthrop internship director in writing (e-mail acceptable) within 24 hours if they wish to accept a position in the program.
-Once an applicant has agreed to early acceptance, the name of the preselected applicant is submitted by the internship director to D & D Digital and the preselected applicant is withdrawn from the spring D & D computer matching process.
-The internship director will notify all the applicants for the early acceptance in ample time to apply to other programs if needed.
-Applicants who are not selected for early acceptance are encouraged to apply for Winthrop’s additional internship positions through DICAS for the spring D & D Digital matching process.
+- The Internship Director will review the application packets and coordinate review by Internship faculty members in the Department.
+Candidates will be notified of their selection for a formal interview with faculty in early December.
+Upon recommendation candidates for selection into preselect will receive notification by e-mail in January.
+Preselected interns must notify the Winthrop Internship Director in writing (e-mail acceptable) within 24 hours if they wish to accept a position in the program; this committment on the part of the candidate is binding.
+Acceptance into the Early Acceptance Option is contingent on maintaining satisfactory academic performance and professional standards of behavior throughout the remianing time before beginning the program.
+Once an applicant has agreed to Early Acceptance, the name of the preselected applicant is submitted by the Internship Director to D & D Digital and the preselected applicant is withdrawn from the spring D & D computer matching process.
+The Internship Director will notify all the applicants for the Early Acceptance/Preselct Option in ample time to apply to other internship programs if needed.
+Applicants who are not selected for Early Acceptance are encouraged to apply for Winthrop’s additional internship positions through DICAS for the spring D & D Digital matching process.

 Applicants should feel free to contact the Winthrop DI director, Mrs. Nielsen (email@example.com), between August 15 and May 15 with questions or to meet and review eligibility criteria.